Cerro Bayo in Villa La Angostura

 Argentina

-• Tree-skiing terrain with constant lake views
+• Tree-skiing runs with constant lake views

-• Walkable village with strong food scene
+• Walkable village with quietly excellent food

 • Good intermediate progression mountain